IARCbioinfo/fastqc-nf/README.md

 `nextflow run IARCbioinfo/fastqc-nf -r v1.1 -profile singularity --input_folder input --output_folder results`

-To run the pipeline without singularity just remove "-profile singularity"
+To run the pipeline with docker or conda instead of singularity, just replace "-profile singularity" with "-profile docker" or "-profile conda", respectively.
+To run with your own local installation of softwares, just remove "-profile singularity"

 ## Output ##